iomeone/purescript-cheat-sheet/README.md

 1. `npm i -g purescript pulp bower` to install PureScript, Pulp, & Bower
 2. `mkdir purescript-app` to create a directory for your PureScript app
-3. `cd hello-purescript` to move into the new directory
+3. `cd purescript-app` to move into the new directory
 4. `pulp init` will generate a boilerplate PureScript project for you to modify as you see fit
 5. `pulp run` will build and run the project, logging out `Hello Sailor!` in your terminal